-WVU Law offers clinical law opportunities in 9 areas: Civil Practice; Child & Family Advocacy with Medical-Legal Partnership; Entrepreneurship & Innovation Law; Immigration Law; Innocence Project; Taxpayer Advocacy; Land Use & Sustainable Development; United States Supreme Court; and the Veterans Advocacy.
+WVU Law offers clinical law opportunities in 9 areas: General Practice; Child & Family Advocacy with Medical-Legal Partnership; Entrepreneurship & Innovation; Immigration; Innocence Project; Taxpayer Advocacy; Land Use & Sustainable Development; United States Supreme Court; and Veterans Advocacy.

 The clinical law program is structured like a major law firm so that students can gain work experience across multiple practice areas.

 Recent accomplishments of the WVU clinical law program include obtaining asylum for Syrian refugees, clearing a man’s name from the sex offender registry, and signing an agreement with the Louis A. Johnson VA Medical Center in Clarksburg — the first of its kind between a VA hospital and a law school.